Free! Get Peter Leeds penny stock picks! Start your free trial at www.PeterLeeds.com. No risk, no obligation!

 In this example, you are not breaking the law, nor are you doing anything more than extreme due diligence.
 The fact that you may have saved some of the employees' lives is just the gravy.

-So how do you make money in this example?
+So how do you make money from this penny stock in this example?
 Well, you are not investing in the company that is about to be shut down.
 You are investing in its competitor.

 The phone call to the workplace safety board represents the crossing of the line between participant and influencer.
-Your actions may affect the price of the stock, so you have some influence.
+Your actions may affect the price of the penny stock (or many penny stocks), so you have some influence.

 (A great example of this can be seen in the movie, Boiler Room, when the main character and stock promoter goes to the Med-Patent office.
 Nothing there but an old sign and an empty building unit).